TECH 797 - Undergraduate Ocean Research Projects

 Tidal Energy Demonstration Channel

-The Tidal Energy Demonstration Channel is a project to easily convey how tidal energy can be harnessed and converted to useable electricity.
-This will be done by building a continuous flow demonstration tank with removable model turbines.
-The turbines will produce axial rotation resulting in a visual display of electricity.
+The goal of the Tidal Energy Demonstration Channel project was to convey how tidal energy can be harnessed and converted to useable electricity.
+The 2012-13 team built continuous flow demonstration tank with removable model turbines.

 Offshore Wind Turbine Array

-The goal of this project is to systematically investigate the power output of an offshore wind turbine array for variable turbine spacing.
+The goal of this project was to systematically investigate the power output of an offshore wind turbine array for variable turbine spacing.
 Realistic scale models of 5MW offshore wind turbines were designed, fabricated and characterized with respect to performance.
-Wind turbine arrays of various configurations (e.g. 1xN, 1x9, 3x3) where then installed and tested in a high Reynolds number turbulent boundary layer in the UNH Flow Physics Facility.
-Turbine spacing was varied, power output and thrust of turbines was measured, correlating array power to array area.
+Wind turbine arrays of various configurations (e.g. 1xN, 1x9, 3x3) were then installed and tested in the UNH Flow Physics Facility.

 - About Us